 I hate the feeling and the fuzz comes off on you when you wrap up in it.

 When the description read “Microfiber towel,” it should have read “fleece.”
 This isn’t going to absorb anything after a shower, it’s going to be like wearing a blanket.
 Also, I wear between a size medium and large and it JUST fits me to the point where I wouldn’t feel comfortable wearing it for more than walking to the shower and right to get changed.
 The hair wrap is really cheaply made but will probably absorb better than the “towel” will.

-And all these complains go on and on and on.
+And all these complaints go on and on and on.

 Of course, you can avoid all these problems if you buy a $300 dollars (and up) set.
-But I know a better way – sew the beach towel dress yourself.
+But I know a better way – sew the towel wrap dress yourself.
 And then you can make it exactly as you like from the fabric of your choice and in the size you need.

 As you will see below, it’s quite easy to sew this set, and most importantly – it’s so useful!

 Recently I was traveling for two months and this set was absolutely perfect after taking a shower.
 It’s also very convenient to use by the pool, in the spa, in the gym locker room.
 It’s perfect to have while doing all your daily skincare routines.